Fabien4h/TestingRepository/README.txt

 Where users can get help with your project?

-	For the moment, nobody can help with this project.
+	For the moment, I don't know.

 Who maintains and contributes to the project?